bculler17/Career_Counseling_Chatbot/README.md

 1. Through a browser, log into pandorabots.com.
 2. Go to https://home.pandorabots.com/dash/bot-directory
-3. In the search bar, type: “Ivy the Career Bot”
+3. In the search bar, type: “Beth Culler - Ivy”
 4. In the chatbot message window, type “Hello”

 Please see the Task Overview attached below for a full description of this project: